Photo by La Crosse Local, Phil S. Addis

 WalzCraft tries to closely match the quality of incoming materials to the products that our customers are ordering.
 This philosophy has reduced waste and improved plant efficiencies while keeping our customer’s needs and expectations foremost in our buying.
 Seeing our lumber vendors as long-term partners, allows us to continually refine and improve our specifications to keep pace with the changes we see in today’s markets.

 Approximately 70% of the lumber used in our manufacturing facility is regionally sourced from Midwest Lumber mills.
 Our strategic location in relation to our needed hardwood resources reduces the excess cost and pollution associated with transport.

 As with any manufacturing company, a small percentage of our purchased resources are not suitable for use in our products.
 In our case, it is usually small pieces of cracked lumber that lack the structural integrity required for our products.

-The important distinction between our incoming and outbound shipments is that incoming lumber shipments contain a portion of unusable product, while outbound shipments of our cabinet doors and other components are 100% usable to the customer
+The important distinction between our incoming and outbound shipments is that incoming lumber shipments contain a portion of unusable materials, while outbound shipments of our cabinet doors and other components are 100% usable to the customer.

 WalzCraft efficiently ships 100% usable custom products to small-to-medium sized cabinet shops across the country, meaning no waste is included in the transport.